cmrivers/epipy/mers.md

     F        26           34   60
     All     107           78  185

  It's hard to tell just from looking at the table whether men get more severe disease.
-We need some statistics.
+ We need some statistics - like the [analyze_2x2](http://cmrivers.github.io/epipy/analyses/2014/02/02/basic-epidemiology/) function.

     epi.analyze_2x2(table)